Fu-Go balloon bomb: Offensive and defenses

 Few American officials believed at first that the balloons could have come directly from Japan.
 Early U.S. theories speculated that they were launched from German prisoner of war camps or from Japanese-American internment centers.
 After bombs of Japanese origin were found, it was believed that the balloons were launched from coastal submarines.
 Statistical analysis of valve serial numbers suggested that tens of thousands of balloons had been produced.
-Sand from the sandbags was studied by the Military Geology Unit of the United States Geological Survey, revealing mineral and diatom compositions that corresponded to Ichinomiya.
-Aerial reconnaissance later located two nearby hydrogen production facilities, which were destroyed by B-29 bombing raids in April 1945.
+The mineral and diatom composition of sand from the sandbags was studied by the Military Geology Unit of the United States Geological Survey, which assessed its origin as Shiogama, Miyagi, or less likely, Ichinomiya, Chiba, only the latter being correct.
+Aerial reconnaissance of Shiogama in May 1945 showed what was mistakenly interpreted as inflated balloons and a possible launch area at the beach.